A Semi-Automatic Method for History Matching using Sequential Monte Carlo: SMC Framework for History Matching

 SMC involves sampling from a sequence of distributions that smoothly evolves between a distribution that is easy to sample from and finishing at the distribution of interest, sometimes referred to as the target distribution.
 For history matching, we define the sequence of distributions as

-where $\pi(\theta)$ defines the distribution that samples are initially drawn from, for example a hyper-rectangle or some other distribution that has been informed from experts or historical data.
+where $\pi(\theta)$ defines the distribution that samples are initially drawn from, for example a uniform distribution over a hyper-rectangle or some other distribution that has been informed from experts or historical data.
+As was mentioned previously, history matching usually draws the first set of training samples from an initial region of interest using a space filling design.
+We note this is not equivalent to drawing pseudo-random numbers from a uniform distribution.
+If desired, we can initialise the SMC process in the same way as standard history matching, in which case $\pi(\theta)$ is not the density of a statistical distribution but we retain it for notational convenience.
 Our approach fits within the framework of \citet{Chopin2002}, but see \citet{DelMoral2006} for a more general framework for SMC methods.
 Assume that we have a collection of weighted samples or `particles', $\{W_w^i,\theta_w^i\}_{i=1}^M$ from $p_w(\theta)$.
 To push the particle set to the next target, a re-weighting step is required.
 A simple importance sampling argument leads to the following update of the weights

 so that the values of the samples $\theta_w^i$ themselves remain unchanged.
-Assuming that $W_{w}^i = 1/M$ for $i = 1,\ldots,M$, the weights $W_{w+1}$ will either be proportional to a constant or equal to zero.
+Assuming that $W_{w}^i = 1/M$ for $i = 1,\ldots,M$, the weights $W_{w+1}^i$ will either be proportional to a constant or equal to zero.
 Thus placing the history matching approach into the SMC framework allows us to select the implausibility cut-off at each wave $c_{w+1}$ so that a certain proportion, $\alpha$, have a non-zero weight.
 This is equivalent to ensuring that the effective sample size (ESS), often measured by $1/\sum_{i=1}^M (W_{w+1}^i)^2$, is roughly $\alpha M$.
 A similar approach is adopted by \citet{DrovandiBiom2011} and \citet{DelMoral2008} in the SMC algorithms developed for approximate Bayesian computation. \citet{Drovandi2016} develop a similar idea for calibrating differential equations to population data in the presence of parameter uncertainty.